ibiom-cnr/itsonewb/docs/source/itsonedb/itsonedb_connector.rst

 Install on Galaxy
 -----------------

-Galaxy is able to automatically solve conda dependecies when a tool is started.
+Galaxy is able to automatically solve Conda dependecies when a tool is started.

 To install the ITSoneDB Connector on Galaxy:

 #.
-Clone the ITSoneWb repository
+Clone the ITSoneWB repository

    ::